 Despite having a reputation for being a punk club, Stevie played there three times in 1978, with Triple Threat Revue.

 The Rome Inn began life as a grocery/supermarket before transforming to the Rome Inn Italian restaurant in the 1960s.
 From 1975 to 1980 it would become an established music venue, with some famous connections.
 C-Boy Parks was the manager and made it Austin's hottest blues spot of the time.

 The Fabulous Thunderbirds and Paul Ray's Cobras were weekly regulars, and Sunday night was The Triple Threat Revue, with Stevie and Lou Ann Barton.
 With such talent, the small club was often packed, Stevie first played there with Paul Ray and the Cobras in 1977 and played there for the last time with Double Trouble in April 1980.

 In January 2022, the building, then a bakery burned to the ground and was completely destroyed.

-The Soap Creek Saloon was initially situated off Bee Caves Road, just outside Austiin city limits and was approached along a rutted mud road.
+Originally called The Rollin' Hills Club, the Soap Creek Saloon was originally situated off Bee Caves Road, in the Rolling Hills area, just outside Austiin city limits and was approached along a rutted mud road.